Too Much AI on Pinterest? Here’s the Fix

 Pinterest Labels AI-Generated Content

-After months of testing, the new “Gen AI” labels are now live globally.
-At the same time, Pinterest is rolling out new features that let users control how much AI-generated content they want to see.
+The so-called “Gen AI” labels are now live globally and at the same time, Pinterest rolled out new features that let users control how much AI-generated content they want to see.

 As people encounter AI-generated content on Pinterest, we are empowering our users to make more informed choices about the content they see.
 Gen AI content on Pinterest should enhance users’ ability to discover and act on their inspiration, and we are intentionally approaching this new landscape in a thoughtful way that benefits everyone on Pinterest, says Matt Madrigal, Chief Technology Officer.